stockphrase/no-silo/content/resources/open-handbook/using-this-text.md

 ---
 weight: 0
 bookHidden: true
-title: "v.
-A note on using this text"
+title: "A note on using this text"
 ---

 # Using this Text

-Throughout this text I've highlighted important `academic keywords` that will likely be topics of conversation in our course.
-If the term is discussed at length in another portion of the text, I have highlighted it.
+Throughout this text I've highlighted important `academic keywords`.
 There are three types of these highlights in the text, described in the table below:

 ## Highlighting & Link Styling